 This subtype accounts for approximately 10% of all patients with JIA.
 It is usually seen in children younger than 5 years of age and occurs with equal frequency in boys and girls.
-It is characterized by prominent systemic manifestations of fever, rash, lymphadenopathy, hepatosplenomegaly, polyarthritis, pericarditis, and peritonitis.7,12 The fever is often present in the evening and is accompanied by a characteristic faint, erythematous, macular rash that is evanescent, salmon-colored, linear, or circular and is most commonly distributed over the trunk and proximal extremities.
+It is characterized by prominent systemic manifestations of fever, rash, lymphadenopathy, hepatosplenomegaly, polyarthritis, pericarditis, and peritonitis.8,13 The fever is often present in the evening and is accompanied by a characteristic faint, erythematous, macular rash that is evanescent, salmon-colored, linear, or circular and is most commonly distributed over the trunk and proximal extremities.
 Cutaneous hypersensitivity to superficial trauma (the Koebner phenomenon) is often present.
 The arthritis in systemic JIA can affect any number of joints, is classically polyarticular and destructive, and can affect the hip, cervical spine, and temporomandibular joint.
-Macrophage activation syndrome can develop in these patients, which can be a life-threatening manifestation.7,12 Ocular involvement is rare and fewer than 6% of patients develop uveitis.7,12
+Macrophage activation syndrome, which can be a life-threatening manifestation, can develop in these patients.8,13 Ocular involvement is rare and fewer than 6% of patients develop uveitis.8,13

 This subtype is characterized by involvement of more than 4 joints in the first 6 months of disease.
 It is more common in females and can be further subdivided into rheumatoid factor (RF)‑positive and RF‑negative polyarthritis.
 When RF is positive, the age of onset is typically older, between 9 and 12 years.7 Polyarticular disease resembles the characteristic symmetric presentation of adult rheumatoid arthritis.
 Rheumatoid nodules on the extensor surfaces of the elbows and over the Achilles tendons are associated with a more severe course.7 This type accounts for less than 10% of all cases of JIA and the patients typically do not develop uveitis.1 In RF-negative polyarthritis, which accounts for 20%–30% of all JIA, large and small joints can be involved, either symmetrically or asymmetrically.
 Uveitis occurs in 5%–10% of these patients.1,7,12

 This subtype accounts for 50%–60% of all JIA and is characterized by involvement of 4 or fewer joints within the first 6 months of presentation.
 Occasionally patients have no joint symptoms.
-Age of onset is usually less than 6 years and it is more common among females.
-Joints involved are frequently the knees, ankles, and fingers.7 Approximately 30%–50% of children with pauciarticular JIA develop uveitis.1,12 The antinuclear antibody (ANA) is commonly positive and confers increased risk of ocular involvement.7,12
+Age of onset is usually less than 6 years, and it is more common among females.
+Joints involved are frequently the knees, ankles, and fingers.8 Approximately 30%–50% of children with pauciarticular JIA develop uveitis.1,13 The antinuclear antibody (ANA) is commonly positive and confers increased risk of ocular involvement.8,13

 The average age of onset of uveitis in these patients is 6 years and it typically develops within 5–7 years of the onset of joint disease.
-The eyes typically appear white and uninflamed on gross examination, so slit-lamp examination for evaluation of intraocular inflammation is key.12–14 The uveitis is generally asymptomatic, therefore patients with JIA require screening slit-lamp examination for diagnosis.
-JIA-associated uveitis is a chronic, typically nongranulomatous, with predominantly bilateral iridocyclitis.
-Keratic precipitates (KP) are usually small and nongranulomatous, although larger granulomatous KP is seen rarely.
-Anterior chamber cells and flare are present and there can be cells found in the anterior vitreous from inflammation of the ciliary body.
+The eyes typically appear white and uninflamed on gross examination, so slit-lamp examination for evaluation of intraocular inflammation is key.13–15 The uveitis is generally asymptomatic; therefore, patients with JIA require screening slit-lamp examination for diagnosis.
+JIA-associated uveitis is chronic, typically nongranulomatous, with predominantly bilateral iridocyclitis.
+Keratic precipitates (KP) are usually small and nongranulomatous, although larger granulomatous KP can be seen as well.16 Anterior chamber cells and flare are present and there can be cells found in the anterior vitreous from inflammation of the ciliary body.

 Long-standing inflammation can lead to development of band keratopathy, posterior synechiae, pupillary membranes that can become vascularized, cataract, and glaucoma (Figure 1).
-Macular edema, chronic hypotony, and phthisis can develop without adequate treatment.12–14 There is usually little or no correlation between the joint activity and eye findings, therefore joint disease cannot be used as an indicator of ocular disease.
-Because joint disease can be minimal or absent when uveitis is diagnosed, all children in whom JIA is suspected should be evaluated by a pediatric rheumatologist.1,7,14
+Macular edema, chronic hypotony, and phthisis can develop without adequate treatment.14–16 There is usually little or no correlation between the joint activity and eye findings; therefore, joint disease cannot be used as an indicator of ocular disease.
+Because joint disease can be minimal or absent when uveitis is diagnosed, all children in whom JIA is suspected should be evaluated by a pediatric rheumatologist.1,8,16

-Due to the asymptomatic nature of the disease, its long-term prognosis depends not only on the extent of damage at the time of diagnosis, but also on the timely institution of appropriate and aggressive therapy to prevent complications.17–19 Ocular screening guidelines for children with JIA are outlined in Table 1.20 Children who are diagnosed with uveitis secondary to JIA need regular ocular examinations when disease control has been achieved, at least every 2–3 months, sometimes more frequently depending on the severity of the disease.
+Due to the asymptomatic nature of the disease, its long-term prognosis depends not only on the extent of damage at the time of diagnosis, but also on the timely institution of appropriate and aggressive therapy to prevent complications.19–21 Ocular screening guidelines for children with JIA are outlined in Table 1.22 Children who are diagnosed with uveitis secondary to JIA need regular ocular examinations when disease control has been achieved, at least every 2–3 months, sometimes more frequently, depending on the severity of the disease.